 On the right hand side, click on Availability to expand.
 "Allow submissions from" is the date and time students can start submitting.
 Before this date and time students can view the assignment, but cannot submit.
 "Cut-off date" is the date and time students no longer submit.
 If you uncheck Enable for Cut-Off date, students are able to submit indefinitely (will be marked late if submitted after the due date).

 Select if you want students to upload a file (or files), or to permit supplemental attachments to an online text assignment.
 Set the Maximum number of uploaded files.
 We recommend leaving the Maximum submission size at 20 MB.
-As most video or audio files will be larger than this, we recommend students upload their file to either Youtube or My Mediasite and submit the link.
+As most video or audio files will be larger than this, we recommend students upload their file to Youtube or another site and submit the link.
 To do so, we recommend using Online Text.
+If you allow file types you can also choose to restrict submissions to only accepted file types.

 Select if you want students to write a short response or submit a link to an external URL.
 If desired, you can set a Word limit which prevents students from submitting responses that contain more words than the limit.